onlinerake.OnlineRakingMWUΒΆ

 Parameters:

-• targets (Targets) – Target population proportions for each demographic characteristic.
+• targets (Targets) – Target population proportions for each feature.

 • learning_rate (float, optional) – Step size used in the exponent of the multiplicative update.
 A typical default is learning_rate=1.0.
 The algorithm automatically clips extreme exponents based on the weights dtype to prevent numerical overflow/underflow, making it robust even with very large learning rates.